djangopbx/djangopbx/README.md

 1. It provides a portal for end users and device configuration.
 2. It generates FreeSITCH configuration from the data you provide in the Admin interface.

-FreeSWITCH configuration can be delivered dynamically with mod-xml_curl
+FreeSWITCH configuration can be delivered in 3 ways: dynamically with mod-xml_curl
 ```xml
 <configuration name="xml_curl.conf" description="cURL XML Gateway">
   <bindings>